Beramos/DS-Julia2925/index.md

 We mainly cater to PhD students in sciences and engineering, especially those who have a computing aspect in their research (large or small).
 The course is relevant to researchers who need to write complex high-level code that has to be performant.
 Importantly, this course is *not* meant as a first introduction to programming.
 Participants are expected to have basic experience in at least one high-level programming language such as Python, R, Matlab, or Perl.
 We aim to start gentle enough so that novice programmers can get acquainted with the language while following a learning curve that will keep serious hackers interested.
 At the end of the course, you will have learned the tools to write fairly sophisticated Julia programs.

 ## Date and venue
-The course will take place on the **4th** and the **5th of February 2020** (during the inter-term recess).
-If the course is allowed on-site, it will take place in a PC-room at [Campus Coupure](https://www.ugent.be/bw/en/contact#CampusCoupure(maincampus)).
+The course will take place on the **20th** and the **21th of September 2021**.
+Tt will take place in a PC-room at [Campus Coupure](https://www.ugent.be/bw/en/contact#CampusCoupure(maincampus)).
 If we can not meet on-site, the course will be taught online with maximal interactivity.

 ## Registration and fees
-Registration can be done via the following link: [here](https://webappsx.ugent.be/eventManager/events/juliaprogr).
+Registration can be done via the following link: [here](https://webappsx.ugent.be/eventManager/events/juliaprogramming).
 For external members and master students, please contact the [organisers](mailto:michiel.stock@ugent.be) to enroll.

-**Update:** Registration and waiting list are full.
-We hope to see you in the next edition!

 Admission prices are:
 - **for UGent Doctoral School members**: free of charge;